AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > #### Compatibility with different versions of AdGuard
 > Rules are supported by AdGuard for Windows, Mac, Android and by the AdGuard's Firefox add-on.
-> This type of rules don't work in other browsers extension, because it is unable to modify content on network level.
+> This type of rules don't work in extensions for other browsers because they are unable to modify content on network level.

 ###### `replace` rules features